junleyan/junleyan/README.md

 - 👋 Hi, I’m @junleyan
-- 👀 I’m interested in programming!
+- 👀 I’m interested in learning more about web design and AI
-- 🌱 I’m currently learning Python
 - 📫 Reach me at yanjunlereal@gmail.com

 <!---